dmbarbour/glas/docs/GlasApps.md

 ### Variables

 Most applications need state, and variables are a convenient way both model state and to partition state for concurrent update.

-A minimal effects API:
+Effects API:

 * **get:(var:Var)** - response is current value of variable; fail if undefined
 * **set:(var:Var, val?Value, new?)** - sets value for variable, response is unit